-Thirty-four years ago, on Jan.
+On Jan.
 28, 1986, the Space Shuttle Challenger broke apart 73 seconds into its flight, disintegrating over the Atlantic Ocean off the coast of central Florida.
 All seven of its crew were killed, including the “Teacher in Space,” Christa McAuliffe.

 But today, it’s not space flight I want to talk about.
 I want to talk about jealousy, and about the seasons of life.

 When the Challenger exploded, I had three young children at home.
 To supplement our family income, I had taken a few neighbors’ children into our home, as well, providing after-school snacks and homework help for the children of working parents.
 My life, it seemed at the time, revolved around cleaning toilets and changing diapers.
 Oh, sure, I had made the choice to stay home to mother my children.
 Together we read stories and baked cookies, sang the ABCs with gusto, embarked on sun-splashed walks in search of caterpillars and wildflowers.
 But when would I ever have an opportunity to use my business education, my college degree, the skills for which I’d trained?